SleepPolar/SimpleConditionVerifier/README.md

 - If **`"AND"`** all conditions must be true
 - Analyzed from left to right

-*To simplify it, we will put what the compound condition would look like instead of showing the test object, to make it easier to understand.
-If you want, after reading this you can analyze the test object.*
+*To simplify it, we will put what the compound condition would look like instead of showing the Test object, to make it easier to understand.
+If you want, after reading this you can analyze the Test object.*

 **(true && (false || false)) || (true && false && (false || true)) || (((true || true) && false) && false)**